-An important thing to note is that you should exclude any potentially sensitive information regarding the campaign.
+An important thing to note is you should exclude any potentially sensitive information regarding a campaign.
 Also, don’t badmouth your client or employer at any point by saying something like: this client’s product wasn’t selling at all until I came along!

 If you’re not sure if you can share information about a past campaign, ask your employer for permission.